-Erica Trabold, winner of the inaugural Deborah Tall Lyric Essay Book Prize, will deliver a reading from her new book, Five Plots, on Thursday, Sept.
-20 at 7 p.m. in the Hirshson Ballroom.
+Erica Trabold, winner of the inaugural Deborah Tall Lyric Essay Book Prize, delivered a reading from her new book, Five Plots, on Thursday, Sept.
+20 in the Hirshson Ballroom.
 Five Plots will be published by Seneca Review Books, a new imprint of Hobart and William Smith Colleges Press on Tuesday, Nov.
 6.

 “The late poet and essayist Deborah Tall revolutionized the literature of place by changing our understanding of how potently we can be impacted by the conflagrations of landscape, family and memory,” says John D’Agata ’95, the 2017-18 Trias Writer-in-Residence and judge of the inaugural book prize.
 “Now, Erica Trabold kick-starts a new book series named for Deborah Tall with a debut that imaginatively probes its own part of the word through humor, history, speculation and hurt.
 This is a pinprick of a book with a very generous heart.”